 Another claim: they are working from “an original collection of manuscripts,” a statement that I am pretty sure is smoke and mirrors.

 [UPDATE: a reader sent me some more information, which I was able to cross-reference with google.
 Says he: “In the video, Brent Miller endorses Mother Shipton, Nostradamus, Edgar Cayce, ancient Mayan and Incan prophets, human evolution, Darwinism, implies there are advanced civilizations buried in arctic ice or on the ocean floor that may be as old as one million years.
 He even mentions Bible prophecy a few times — mostly toward the end of the video.
 He has numerous New Age thinkers in the video, and there is a lot of pseudo-scientific jargon.”
-Gary: in fact, you can hear his presentation on the Coast-to-Coast-AM show with the prince of paranoid theories, George Noury.
+Gary: in fact, you can hear his 2007 presentation on the Coast-to-Coast-AM show with two princes of paranoid theories, Jerome Corsi and interviewer George Noury.
 In between UFO and Bigfoot alerts.]

 There are a lot of people online who have been looking to collect Brett Sr.’s scalp since the poles failed to shift!
 Here is a whole page dedicated to “What Happened to Brent Miller from Horizon Project?”
-Some of his former disciples left me a nice clue, asking, Well, I found A man named Brent Miller, but the guy I was looking for sells Bible prophecy DVDs.
+Some of his former disciples left me a nice clue, asking, Well, I found A man named Brent Miller, but this guy is hawking Bible prophecy DVDs.
 So, surely he isn’t the same individual, right?

 Brent Miller in 2015, dated after the 2012 Great Disappointment, but coming back once again to a prediction of a “crustal pole shift” and a change in the earth’s orbit; this time he sets no date, but says the event is “upcoming”.
 Here’s a capture from the video: